This page was originally published December 5, 2019.

 Communities across BC—from Whistler to Prince George to Kimberley—offer a variety of accessible options.
 Urban centres like Vancouver and Victoria offer significant infrastructure, making it easy for travellers of varying abilities to have an authentic, local experience.

 Feel the transformative power of nature in BC Parks—the second-largest parks system in Canada—where many parks offer accessible features such as adaptive recreation equipment, trail systems, and universal-design considerations.
+Visit the BC Parks website to learn more about accessibility features in specific parks.
+One really cool way to experience BC Parks is to rent a wheelchair-accessible trailer and enjoy an RV camping experience.

 Head to the mountains, where adaptive snowsports ensure winter adventure is accessible to everyone.
 Whistler Blackcomb is home to the Whistler Adaptive Sports Program, where trained and certified instructors, guides, and assistants help those with physical and cognitive disabilities access the slopes.
 In the Kootenay Rockies, Kimberley Alpine Resort has runs and terrain suitable for all alpine disciplines, and the on-mountain Kimberley Athlete Training Centre offers athlete training and sporting events for people with disabilities.